Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-cython-examples](https://github.com/Nicholaswogan/fortran-cython-examples): examples for how to wrap Fortran with Cython, by Nick Wogan

+[fortran-in-python](https://github.com/HugoMVale/fortran-in-python): examples of how to build and call Fortran modules in Python using ctypes and f2py, by HugoMVale

 [Fortran-Lua-hook library (flook)](https://github.com/ElectronicStructureLibrary/flook): allows abstraction of input files to be pure Lua files to enable configuration of internal variables through an embedded Lua interpreter.
 Any valid Lua script can be executed from within any fortran application at points where the application creates Lua channels.
 Its main usage is the ability to change run-time variables at run-time in order to optimize, or even change, the execution path of the parent program.

 [forpy](https://github.com/ylikx/forpy): use Python in Fortran and vice versa